VCDW-2025/PROG7313/LU 6 - 01 Firebase/FILE STORAGE.md

 4. Click **Create Database** and choose **Start in test mode** while developing (make sure to change these rules before going to production).

-5. Set up your security rules like this for testing:
+5. Set up your Firestore security rules like this for testing (remember to change these before going to production):

    ```json
    rules_version = '2';
    service cloud.firestore {